 You know those adorable photos where the couple is smashing wedding cake in each other’s faces?
 They’re pretty cute, but you don’t want to alarm your new spouse (they may be super concerned about staining their gown or prefer a more elegant eating shot).
 Before you step up to your dessert table, talk about whether you’re going to go all out for it or simply feed each other with forks.

 Don’t forget to make an announcement

 This is one memorable moment that you’re going to want to have an audience for.
-Give your MC, planner, MOH or another trusted member of your wedding party the task of announcing the event so that the crowd knows when to gather and choose a wedding cake cutting song to make it even more celebratory and fun.
+Give your DJ, MC, planner, MOH or another trusted member of your wedding party the task of announcing the event so that the crowd knows when to gather and choose a wedding cake cutting song to make it even more celebratory and fun.